MaxEdwards20/Dune-Snake/README.md

 - [ ] Caden: Spice generation when we spawn
 - [ ] Caden: Periodic spice generation throughout the game
 - [ ] Menu Screen to let player name themselves (probably similar to how control selection screen will work) - Satchel
-- [ ] Max: Collision detection.
-Know whether we hit spice or another sandworm
+- [ ] Max: Grow the worm on eating food.

 ## Items to Develop